-The next register of electors will be published on 17 February 2014.
-There are now two versions of the electoral register – the full register and the edited register.
-The full register is available to view (under supervision) in the Central Library and Ealing Town Hall.
+There are two versions of the electoral register – the full register and the edited register.
+The full register is the version used for the conduct of elections and is available to view (under supervision) in the Central Library and Ealing Town Hall.
 The edited register, which can be purchased, can be viewed in libraries and Ealing Town Hall.

 The full register

 The full register shows the names and addresses of everyone who is entitled to vote.
 All voters must be included in the full register.
 The law gives details of who can have a copy of the register and what purposes it can be used for.
-These purposes include elections to prevent and detect crime to check your identity when you apply for credit.
+These purposes include the prevention and detection of crime and to check your identity when you apply for credit.
 It is a criminal offence to pass on copies of the full register or use it for any other purpose.

 The edited register

-Anyone can buy a copy of the edited register and use it for any purpose eg direct mailing companies may use it to send you information about their goods and services.
+Anyone can buy a copy of the edited register and use it for any purpose e.g. direct mailing companies may use it to send you information about goods and services.

-You can now choose to have your name excluded from the edited register.
-If you do not want your details shown on the edited register you must inform us.
-There are opt-out boxes on the registration form which you must tick.
-If you are using the freephone or internet service, follow the instructions when you call.
+You can choose to have your name excluded from the edited register.
+If you do not want you details shown on the edited register then you can let us know by ticking the ‘opt out’ box on your registration form.